 NVISION® is one of the leaders in keratoconus care and surgery.
-Most importantly, our surgeons are keratoconus surgery pioneers and they thoroughly analyze your unique condition to develop a personalized treatment approach.
+Most importantly, our surgeons are keratoconus surgery pioneers.
+We will thoroughly analyze your unique condition to develop a personalized treatment approach.

 How do INTACS® work?

-INTACS® corneal inserts are used in altering the optics of the eye for patients with keratoconus in cases where contacts and glasses are no longer achieving acceptable vision.
+INTACS® corneal inserts are used to change the shape of the cornea making it more symmetrical which typically results in better quality of vision with correction.
+INTACS are used when contacts and glasses are no longer achieving acceptable vision.

 INTACS® work by flattening the steep part of your cornea to bring it closer to its original dome shape.
 This change in shape helps reduce your vision distortions.
-Combined with corneal cross-linking which strengthens your cornea and helps prevent disease progression, INTACS® can help normalize the shape of the cornea.
+Combined with corneal collagen cross-linking, which strengthens your cornea, CXL helps prevent disease progression, INTACS® can help normalize the shape of the cornea.